sustglobal/dev-center/jekyll/_docs/reporting/dataset-guide.md

 Fig 14: Historical Risk CSV
 </p>

-**M_FIRE_YYYY-MM-DD**: This shows the yearly severity values for observed historical wildfires within 1km of an asset.
+**WILDFIRE_YYYY-MM-DD**: This shows the yearly severity values for observed historical wildfires within 1km of an asset.
 For example, Asset X has a Wildfire historic risk event severity value of [1/0] in [2018].
 This means that in [2018], there [was/wasnt] a satellite-observed wildfire within within a 1km radius of asset X.

 **FLOOD_YYYY-MM-DD**: This shows the yearly severity values for observed historical inland floods for a specific asset.
 For example, Asset X has a Flood historic risk event severity value of [1/0] in [2018].
 This means that in [2018], there [was/wasnt] a satellite-observed flood at the location of of asset X.

 **CYCLONE_YYYY-MM-DD**: This shows the monthly severity values for observed historical cyclones for a specific asset.
 For example, Asset X has a Cyclone historic risk event severity value of [1] in [Sep 2017].
-This means that there was [one] Category 3, 4 or 5 cyclone observed in September 2017 within a 241km radius of Asset X.
+This means that there was [one] Category 1 or stronger cyclone observed in September 2017 within a 241km radius of Asset X.

+**SLR_YYYY-MM-DD**: This shows the monthly observed sea-level rise in meters for a specific asset.
+For example, Asset X has a SLR historic risk event severity value of [0.2] in [Sep 2017].
+This means that there was 0.2m of SLR at the asset relative to a historical baseline.
+Note that these values can be negative.

+**HEATWAVE_YYYY-MM-DD**: This shows the monthly observed heatwave days for a specific asset.
+For example, Asset X has a Heatwave historic risk event severity value of [7] in [Sep 2017].
+This means that there were 7 heatwave days at the asset during the month of September 2017.

 ## Forward looking risk exposure